Mary ClarkFiction / Number 100

 “I’ll take them,” she said.

 “No. I’ll go.”
-Malcolm shoved his foot into his shoe and worked his heal in.
+Malcolm shoved his foot into his shoe and worked his heel in.

 “You’re the one who’s always leaving.
 It’s my turn.”